snowylava/BD-Themes/README.md

 -------------
     (Outdated Preview)
-![enter image description here](http://www.exoticmods.us/img/github/BD-Themes/Capture2.PNG) Please Note this is my first theme, its buggy and since Discord changes code, it may not be up to date when you download it.
+![enter image description here](http://www.exoticmods.us/img/github/BD-Themes/Capture2.PNG) Please Note this is an older theme, its buggy and since Discord changes code, it may not be up to date when you download it.